Phloemus/RNAniseed-App/SPECIFICATION-BOOK.md

 ## The Goals

-Visualisation of single cell RNA seq data require using R or python, which many biologists are not familiar with.
-This is a pain point that prevent the adoption of single cell data exploration despite all the potential of this method for ascidian development.
+Usually, visualisation of single cell RNA seq data require using R or python, which many biologists are not familiar with.
+We belive that this is a pain point prevent the mass adoption of single cell data exploration within the ascidian community, despite all the potential in the study of tunicates.

 The main goal of this project is to eliminate this pain point by providing an easy to use visualization tool for biologist having none or little background in informatics.

 In general, statistics and clusterization are performed on such large datasets.
-This is also the case for this tool, which makes the biologist able to identify clusters in the single cell data and filter them using a rich variety of filters.
+This is also the case for this tool, which makes the biologist able to identify clusters in their single cell RNA seq data and allow them to filter this data using a rich variety of parameters to choose from.

 The clusterization and the filters gives the RNAniseed tool two purposes: